""

 • Do you want to acquire specialist knowledge in this field?

-The graduate diploma in multiculturalism, affairs of migrants and refugees is a 30 ECTS programme for students who have completed an undergraduate degree in the social, health or educational sciences.
+The micro-credential programme in multiculturalism, affairs of migrants and refugees is a 30 ECTS programme for students who have completed an undergraduate degree in the social, health or educational sciences.

 The programme provides students with knowledge of the key theories, approaches and methods in social work used by those working with immigrants and refugees.
 Students acquire knowledge of the main trends and policies in research and academic debate within social work about issues affecting these two groups.
 The programme focuses on examining the circumstances of immigrants and refugees as a whole, including welfare services, employment and education, integration and social engagement, as well as national and local policy in these matters.